About the college

-New College was founded in 1379, about 200 years after the University came into existence.
-It is one of the largest, most famous and architecturally striking colleges, with beautiful gardens, and a variety of modern and old buildings.
+New College is one of the largest, most famous and architecturally striking colleges, with beautiful gardens, and a variety of modern and old buildings.
+It has a thriving, supportive and internationally diverse graduate community, with approximately 100 new graduates admitted each year.

 Accommodation and meals

-The majority of graduates who are resident in New College are accommodated in the Weston Buildings, which were built in the mid and late 1990s and are located alongside a branch of the River Cherwell at the College Sports Ground, a five-minute walk from the College.
-The Weston Buildings are comprised of fifteen staircases or "houses" with six single rooms to a house.
-Each house has a large kitchen with a dining area mostly looking out onto the sports field.
-The graduate student bar is also based at the Weston Buildings, and is the hub of the college’s graduate community.
+Graduates who are resident in New College are accommodated in the Weston Buildings, which were built in the mid and late 1990s and are located alongside a branch of the River Cherwell at the College Sports Ground, a five-minute walk from the College.
+The Weston Buildings are comprised of staircases or 'houses' with six single rooms to a house.

 The college does not have accommodation suitable for couples and families.